kevin-chalmers/set08103/lectures/lecture03/README.md

     - Last major version of *Visual SourceSafe* released.
     - *BitKeeper* becomes commercially licensed - the **BitKeeper Controversy**.
     - Linus Torvalds releases *Git* to overcome the *BitKeeper Controversy*.
-    - *Mercurial* is created in response to overcome the *BitKeeper Controversy*.
+    - *Mercurial* is created in response to the *BitKeeper Controversy*.
 - **2006**
     - Google launch *Google Code Project Hosting* which supports *Subversion*, *Git* and *Mercurial*.
     - Microsoft launch *CodePlex* which supports *Team Foundation Services*, *Subversion*, *Mercurial*, and *Git*.